ariliaf/c1bikes/README.md

 Both of these were new technologies for me, so learning how to use them was exciting.
 I chose Visual Studio so I could use their GUI editor as well.

-Next time, I believe I would also use graphs to visualize my answer.

 They sometimes take a long time to load when executing the queries.